robinhood/faust/docs/index.rst

     async def process(stream):
         ...

-Faust optionally runs a web server so you can host your Web App on the same system, allowing you to rapidly prototype traditionally complex web app architectures that are easy to deploy and scale.

-Also tables... `Kafka Streams`_ describes this as "turning the database inside-out," and Faust supports it too!
+Then we have **Tables**! `Kafka Streams`_ describes this as "turning the database inside-out," and Faust supports it too!
 It means Faust doubles as a distributed key/value store.
-Stored locally using `RocksDB`_, an embedded database and using Kafka topics as a write-ahead log for recovery.
+We store data locally using `RocksDB`_ - an embedded database library written in C++ with blazing performance, then for recovery we use a Kafka topic as a write-ahead log.

 Count page views per URL:

 .. sourcecode:: python

+    # data sent to 'clicks' topic with key="http://example.com" value="1"
-    click_topic = app.topic(click, key_type=str, value_type=str)
+    click_topic = app.topic('clicks', key_type=str, value_type=str)

     # default value for missing URL will be 0 with `default=int`
     counts = app.Table('click_counts', default=int)